Spectral is here!

 In 2007, David developed Wormwood: A Serialized Mystery, a full-cast audio drama that has been hailed as “a darkly delicious throwback to classic radio theater that’s as clever as it is creepy” by Eureka co-creator Andrew Cosby and “a tasty vacation spot… if you like eating human flesh, that is” by bestselling author Scott Sigler.
 Wormwood swept the 2007 Uni Awards, hosted by The Sonic Society, winning every category in which it was entered.
-The series recently wrapped its third and final season.
 All 97 episodes are available on iTunes.

 In 2012, Sparrow & Crowe: The Demoniac of Los Angeles was published by Hermes Press.
 The book, written by David Accampo and Jeremy Rogers with art by Jared Souza, has been called, “Dark and freshly twisted” by Scott Snyder (American Vampire, Batman).
 The team also collaborated on the Sparrow & Crowe Halloween Special.